twplatformlabs/psk-platform-simple-teams-and-ns/README.md

 ## Note

 This pipeline is expected to be short-lived and only used to support a small number of teams onboarded.
-Any scale at all will begin to reveal that this is unsustainable.
-The value is limited to getting a limited number of early adoptors onto the plateform to provide the necessary feedback loop for features as they evolve.
-THe follow-on API that will ultimately own this category of configuration must be a high priority.
+Any scale at all will demonstrate that this is unsustainable.
+The value is limited to accelerating a small number of early adoptors onto the plateform to provide the necessary feedback loop for validating a minimum feature set prior to general availability.
+Prior to GA, the custom platform integration APIs should be deployed to perform the tasks of this static repo in a scalable and resilient architecture.

+## maintainers

+This is a replacement for earlier pre-release alpha team configuration.